 Make sure you have the right amount of property insurance

-Even if you don't own the building where you do business, it's crucial to carry insurance to protect your business' physical property, equipment, inventory, and other assets.
+Even if you don't own the building where you do business, it's crucial to carry commercial property insurance to protect your business' physical property, equipment, inventory, and other assets.

 Keep assets separate

 Mixing your personal and business assets could cause a court to decide that since you are ignoring the LLC, they can, as well.
 By keeping your assets separate, you demonstrate that you are serious about treating your business as a stand-alone financial institution.

 The LLC is a pass-through entity according to the IRS.
 So, although it doesn't pay taxes like a corporation, the LLC's owners must follow strict rules about how and when they pay taxes.
 LLC owners should pay themselves out of their business' profits, then pay taxes to the IRS as necessary from their personal accounts.

 Maintain enough money in the LLC's accounts to keep it running smoothly

 A court may also see a lack of funds in business accounts as proof that you aren't running your business like an LLC.
 For optimal LLC asset protection, all business transactions, including your personal income from the business, must go through the business account.
 Don't cash checks from customers into your personal account or use your business account to pay for non-business-related expenses.

 If your business becomes involved in a lawsuit, the business itself may be in danger if you don't have enough insurance.
 To experience the full advantages of having an LLC, it's crucial to support your business with the right amounts and types of insurance.

 Getting LLC business insurance and property insurance is a smart move, but you also need to understand and follow rules about making proper quarterly tax payments to the IRS, paying yourself and others from the business account, and keeping your personal finances and your business affairs separate.